 is a writer who is still confused about whether aliens exist.
 Her first book, The Misfit Economy, co-authored with Kyra Maya Phillips, will be published by Simon & Schuster this year.
 She lives in Berlin.

 is a novelist and writer.
 From 2008 to 2010, he helped run the My Life Is a Story campaign for UNESCO to raise awareness about street children.
-He edited Outsiders (2013), a collection of writing by contemporary Italian authors.
+He edited Outsiders (2013), a collection by Italian authors.

 wrote Out Of It: A Cultural History of Intoxication: A Natural History of Human Emotions and the forthcoming In The Realm of the Senses: A Materialist Theory of Seeing and Feeling.
 He also writes on food.